vladalexandrescu21/licenta/README.md

+IMPORTANT - keys for S3 AWS must be entered manually as AWS does not allow storing them in a public repo

 To create the postgre database container in docker, run the docker-compose.yml file from Server/docker/

 To install the necessary modules, run the npm command in the terminal in the server folder and in the client folder